 Roger Forster graduated from St. John’s College, Cambridge, where he studied mathematics and theology.
 After a period in the Royal Air Force, he worked as an itinerant evangelist until 1974 when he established the Ichthus Christian Fellowship.
 Roger was one of the founders of March for Jesus, serves on the council of the Evangelical Alliance, and is an honorary vice president of Tearfund.

-Rev Dr David Instone-Brewer (B.D. hons, Cardiff; Ph.D., Cantab) is the Senior Research Fellow in Rabbinics and the New Testament at Tyndale House in Cambridge UK.
+Rev Dr David Instone-Brewer (B.D. hons, Cardiff; Ph.D., Cantab) is the Senior Research Fellow in Rabbinics and the New Testament in Cambridge, UK.
 He works mainly in rabbinic background, non-academic cultural exegesis and digital resources for Biblical Studies.
 He is married with two daughters and enjoys low-brow movies.

 Chris Date is a steward and contributor for the Rethinking Hell project, and host of the Theopologetics podcast.
 Formerly a traditionalist on Hell, he became convinced of conditionalism after initially interviewing Edward Fudge, and has since defended the view in debates, such as with Dr. Albert Mohler on Justin Brierley's “Unbelievable?” radio program on Premier Christian Radio.